Q: Will the Medicare Part B Premium Cost Increase in 2020?

-The monthly Medicare Part B premium cost of $135.50 per month will increase to $144.60 per month in 2020.
+The Medicare Part B premium cost of $135.50 per month will increase to $144.60 per month in 2020.
 That’s a nearly 7-percent increase if you’re paying the standard premium.

 As always, if your income decreases, your premium may even be reduced.
 Things get a little more complicated if you fall under one of the following special situations: